Icinga/icinga2/doc/7-migration.md

 are configured as separate objects and cannot be set directly on the host or service object.

-Icinga 2 adds host and service dependencies as attribute directly onto the host or service object or template.
 A service can now depend on a host, and vice versa.
 A service has an implicit dependeny (parent) to its host.
 A host to host dependency acts implicit as host parent relation.

+Dependencies can be applied to hosts or services using the [apply rules](#apply).

 The `StatusDataWriter`, `IdoMysqlConnection` and `LivestatusListener` types support the Icinga 1.x schema with dependencies and parent attributes for compatibility reasons.

-## <a id="differences-1x-2-flapping"></a> Flapping
+### <a id="differences-1x-2-flapping"></a> Flapping

 The Icinga 1.x flapping detection uses the last 21 states of a service.
 This value is hardcoded and cannot be changed.
 The algorithm on determining a flapping state